SymPathSpectrum/Spectrum_code/1_Readme.txt

 3. Prod_ESS - calculates the ESS production rate for every value of spectrum.
 Finds the diagonal (res|res) value with the greatest number of unsuccessful invasions.
 For the frequency model, Prod_ESS_new calculates the ESS as the point between the fewest invasions 'above' and 'below', as there can be regions of mutual invasibility.

-4. Prod_PIP is used to generate PIPs for production rate evolution
+4. Prod_PIP is used to generate PIPs for production rate evolution.
+You can use these labeled ot_3stp for any of the data, as they all use the same results format

 5. Spec_scan - runs comps for all values of spectrum (using the calcuated ESSs for the resident spectrum).
 In the freq model, this can take a while as gamma ESS changes over frequency so all frequency values are run also